 Public Interest offerings at Columbia Law School:

-- Substantive Area Guide: This guide provides a quick overview of public interest offerings at Columbia Law School by subject area.
+- This substantive area guide provides a quick overview of public interest offerings at Columbia Law School by subject area.

-- Curricular Guidelines: If you are interested in pursuing public interest and public service careers, our Public Interest/Public Service Curricular Guidelines provide thorough advice that will help you plan a course of study for 2L and 3L years.
-It explains how to choose classes and co-curricular activities that will help you gain substantive knowledge and skills needed for different paths to public interest work.
+- If you are interested in pursuing public interest and public service careers, our Public Interest/Public Service Curricular Guidelines will help you plan a course of study for your 2L and 3L years.
+It explains how to choose classes and co-curricular activities that will provide the knowledge and skills you will need for various paths to public interest work.

 Roadmaps and timelines for your years at Columbia Law School: